playframework/playframework/documentation/manual/hacking/Repositories.md

 ## Accessing snapshots

-Snapshots are published daily from our [[Continuous Server|CIServer]] to the Typesafe snapshots repository at <http://repo.typesafe.com/typesafe/snapshots/>.
+Snapshots are published daily from our [[Continuous Integration Server|ThirdPartyTools]] to the Typesafe snapshots repository at <http://repo.typesafe.com/typesafe/snapshots/>.

 ```
 // The Typesafe snapshots repository